bpython/curtsies/docs/FmtStr.rst

     >>> f
     blue("The story so far:")+"In the beginning..."

-It's easy to turn ANSI terminal formatted strings into FmtStrs:
+It's easy to turn ANSI terminal formatted strings into :py:class:`FmtStr`

     >>> from curtsies.fmtfuncs import *
     >>> from curtsies import FmtStr